 Before You Apply

 Coastal Carolina University has been approved by South Carolina to participate in the National Council for State Authorization Reciprocity Agreements [NC-SARA].
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
-Through this arrangements, Coastal Carolina University is currently authorized to admit students for enrollment in online coursework from all of the United States, except for the following states: Florida; Massachusetts
+Through this arrangements, Coastal Carolina University is currently authorized to admit students for enrollment in online coursework from all of the United States, except for the following state: Massachusetts

 1. Find your program